-The Art Academy of Cincinnati Office of Financial Aid will personally assist students in applying for federal and state aid in the form of grants and loans, as well as administer internal funds such as scholarships.
-All domestic Students must complete the Free Application for Federal Student Aid (FAFSA) so that eligibility for aid may be determined.
-Any domestic student who receives an Art Academy of Cincinnati scholarship must file the FAFSA in order to receive the scholarship.
-Domestic students must complete this process electronically at www.studentaid.gov.
+The Art Academy of Cincinnati Financial Aid Office will personally assist students in applying for federal and state aid in the form of grants and loans, as well as administer internal funds such as scholarships.
+All domestic students must complete the Free Application for Federal Student Aid (FAFSA) so that eligibility for aid may be determined.
+Any domestic student who receives an Art Academy of Cincinnati scholarship must file the FAFSA to receive the scholarship.
+Domestic students must complete this process electronically at www. studentaid.gov.
 There is no processing fee, and the Art Academy of Cincinnati's school code is 003011 and must be listed on the FASFA.
-Early filing is encouraged, and the FAFSA can be filed beginning October 1, 2022 for the 2023-2024 academic year.
+Early filing is encouraged, and the FAFSA can be filed beginning December 31, 2023 for the 2024-2025 academic year.